lzap/dejq/README.md

 It's a synchronous implementation where a single background goroutine is handing the tasks and enqueue operation blocks until the work is done.
 Also there is not error handling code, when a handler returns an error the library calls `panic` to draw immediate attention.
 At this point it should be pretty obvious, but to be sure: do not use this in production!

-*Error handling*: When a handler returns `nil`, the program panics.
-The reason is to bring attention as the in-memory implementation is meant for development.
+*Error handling*: When a handler returns `nil`, an error is sent to the logger and the job is discarded.
+Dependant jobs will be executed.

 Running the example
 -------------------